 At the Maryland Historical Society, they're calling it the Great Cupcake Caper.

-Word of the arrests has set off a ripple effect among the historic preservation community, with the FBI requesting that other museums and libraries review their logs to see if Landau and 26-year-old Jason Savedoff had been visitors and, in turn, made them potential victims.
+Word of the arrests has set off a ripple effect among the historic preservation community, with the FBI requesting that other museums and libraries review their logs to see if Landau and 26-year-old Jason Savedoff had been visitors.

 Landau is a renowned collector, reputed to have the largest collection of presidential memorabilia outside of museums and the presidential libraries.
 The former White House protocol officer has claimed to have 1 million artifacts in his Manhattan apartment on West 57th Street.